What is the Guarantee of Services to Citizens Act?

 On processing your service request you will be informed through an SMS to your mobile phone.
 You can also track the status of your service request through this web-site or by sending SMS

-What is the use of Acknowledgement slip or GSC number of the service?
+What is the use of Acknowledgement slip or SAKALA number of the service?

 How and where can I appeal against the service?